Agrael1/Wisdom/README.md

 - `wis::wisdom | wis::wisdom-headers` - functional library
 - `wis::platform | wis::wisdom-platform-headers` - platform specific extensions (Surface)

+There is also Conan package available for consumption, it can't be loaded to Conan Center yet, but you can add it manually by downloading the repo and executing `conan create .` command in the root of the repository.
+This will build the library and create a local package that you can use in your projects.
+The package name is `wisdom/0.7.0` and it can be used in your `conanfile.txt` or `conanfile.py` with `requires = wisdom/0.7.0`.

 # System Requirements

 **Windows:**